Quick Links To Age Recommendations

-So, for example, if you are scheduled to play 15 games this year (a lot for an 8 year old) then spending a maximum of $150 on a bat is a pretty good place to be.
-Of course you can spend less if you find a better deal or don’t want to spend that much.
+For example, if you are scheduled to play 15 games this year (a lot for an 8 year old), then spending a maximum of $150 on a bat is a pretty good limit.
+Of course you can spend less if you find a better deal or simply want to limit your budget.

 2) What Size Is Allowed?

-Before spending real money on a baseball bat you need to know what rules are allowed in the league he or she is playing.
-Many, at 8 years old, have very few rules.
-But there are some who restrict the diameter of the barrel to 2 5/8 or even 2 1/4.
+Before spending real money on a baseball bat, you need to know what restrictions apply in your league.
+At 8 years old, most have very few rules, but there are some who restrict the diameter of the barrel to 2 5/8 or even 2 1/4.
 As well, many require special stamping (like BPF 1.15 to printed on the bats).

 3) What Size Should You Get?

-There are two measurements in a baseball bat: The DROP and the LENGTH.
-The drop recommended drop is stated in the chart above.
-The Length is dependent upon his height and strength.
-Generally speaking, there are few 8 year olds that should be swinging anything more than a 29 inch bat.
+There are two measurements in a baseball bat: the DROP and the LENGTH.
+The recommended drop is stated in the chart above.
+The length is dependent upon your child’s height and strength.
+Generally speaking, there are few 8 year olds who should be swinging anything more than a 29 inch bat.
 Some can swing a 30 inch.
 The only real way to tell is to try it out.
-But, on the whole, we’d suggest the average 8 year old get a 29.
+But on the whole, we’d suggest the average 8 year old get a 29 inch bat.
 If he’s much bigger than average then go 30.
 Smaller go with the 28 or 27.